subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `false`

- * `allow-network-access`: Should the program be allowed to access the network/internet?
+ * `allow-network-access`: Should the image be allowed to access the network/internet?

   Ex: